 - 1 tablespoon sweet graham crackers crumbs

-- powder sugar to sprinkle on top of the bars
+- powdered sugar to sprinkle on top of the bars

 - Sieve the flour together with the baking powder and sugar.

-- Work the butter into the mixture until it looks like bread crumbs.
+- Work the cold butter into the mixture until it looks like bread crumbs.

 - Add the egg.

 - Mix to make a dough.
-Cover in plastic wrap and let it rest for an hour.
+Cover in plastic wrap and let it rest for an hour in the refrigerator.

 - In the meantime wash and dry the plums, cut them in halves and remove the pits.